jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 42-46m at 8tph (+3m)
 * CR2 changing to Northern (City) Southbound at AGL in 43-46m at 8tph (+3m)
 * CR2 changing to District at VIC in 44-46m at 8tph (+4m)
+* TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 48-54m at 4tph (+10m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 52-56m at 4tph (+13m)

 From Kingston to Moorgate